unccd/Prais4-reporting-manual/introduction.md

 These guidelines are designed to maximize the interoperability of submitted national data by clearly defining its conditions of reuse.
 Interoperability and synergies in information exchange between Conventions is only possible when data can be legally, confidently, and consistently reused across systems, which requires reuse conditions that are both explicit and standardized.

-You can read more about the licences in Annex 1 of these guidelines and you can find comprehensive information at the [Creative Commons website](https://creativecommons.org/share-your-work/cclicenses/).
+You can read more about the licences in Annex I of these guidelines and you can find comprehensive information at the [Creative Commons website](https://creativecommons.org/share-your-work/cclicenses/).

 Taking the above guidelines into account, Parties have the option to fill out a User Specific Licence (USL) form in PRAIS and choose whether to: (i) use an existing Creative Commons licence; or (ii) opt for an exemption and select a custom licence.